scaleway/scaleway-sdk-js/packages/configuration-loader/README.md

 }
 ```

-And then use this profile to instanciate the SDK client with `const client = createClient(profile)`.
+And then use this profile to instantiate the SDK client with `const client = createClient(profile)`.

 However, you might prefer to store these variables in either a configuration file (e.g. local testing) or environment variables (e.g. serverless).